 Sanctuary River Campground

-Sanctuary River Campground is the first of tent only no vehicle access campgrounds.
+Sanctuary River Campground is the first tent only with no vehicle access campgrounds.
 This small campground is located at mile 22 on the Denali Park Road.
-The campground can doesn’t have a clear view of Denali but a short hike up nearby mountains can provide an epic view.
+The campground can have a clear view of Denali but a short hike up nearby mountains can provide an epic view.
 The campground is brushy and wooded providing each campsite with a bit of privacy.